Keerthana-Mathaiyan/News_Anomaly_Detection/README.md

 📂 Key Files

-Hyperlocal News Anomaly - Dataset containing hyperlocal news articles
+CSVFile - Dataset containing hyperlocal news articles

-Python Notebook-Dataset - colabnotebook, py file, .pynb (All have same coding)
+PDF - colabnotebook PDF, py file(All have same coding)

-trained model- Cleaned data with derived sentiment, topics, anomalies and trained models
+Models- Cleaned data with derived sentiment, topics, anomalies and trained models

-Anomaly detection-final project - explanation about the web page

 app.py - Streamlit dashboard code

 Readme- Documentation file about the python notebook & Datasets

 requirement - Dependencies list

+Docker - It is a recipe that tells Docker how to build an image for your app